walmartlabs/concord-website/docs/triggers/github.md

 - `ignoreEmptyPush` - boolean, optional, if `true` Concord skips empty `push` notifications, i.e. pushes with the same `after` and `before` commit IDs.
 Default value is `true`;
-- `exclusive` - string, optional, exclusive group for process;
+- `exclusive` - key-value, optional, exclusive execution configuration for process;
 - `arguments` - key-value, optional, additional parameters that are passed to the flow;
 - `conditions` - key-value, mandatory, conditions for GitHub event matching.